 Step 5: Arrange on top of veggies

-Lay the chicken directly on top of the vegetables on the sheet pan.
-This way, the juices drip down and flavor the veggies while roasting.
-I learned that putting the chicken beside the veggies doesn’t give the same result, so stacking works better.
+Lay the chicken directly on top of the vegetables in the sheet pan.
+This way, the juices from the chicken drip down and season the vegetables while they cook.
+It also keeps the chicken moist.

 Step 6: Roast until golden